keboola/developers-docs/extend/docker/running.md

 ## Running Transformations
-Both R and Python Transformations are also implemented as Docker components as well.
+Both R and Python Transformations are implemented as Docker components.
 They can be run locally as well.
 Use the [Input data](/extend/common-interface/sandbox/#input-data) call.
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), specify full configuration (using `configData` node).
 The configuration format is